erroronline1/caro/readme.md

 * unittests (sample tables for csv filtering, embed into _stresstest to pass a suitable filter)
 * update readme pictures on tools menu, record menu, audit and regulatory
 * autocomplete for texttemplate placeholders per word starting with : (assemble.textarea)
-* server responds with 413 after a few successful image tool queries, has to be restarted
 * downloaded resized images are bigger than generated within temp, also jpg always exported to png -> fix original file extension

 # Aims